-In the FLEX_TES project a 70,000 m3 pit heat thermal storage (PTES) will be demonstrated in a new function as accumulation tank in a district heating system with CHP from incineration and biomass.
+In the FLEX_TES project a 70,000 m3 pit thermal energy storage (PTES) will be demonstrated in a new function as accumulation tank in a district heating system with CHP from incineration and biomass.
 This will increase the flexibility and capacity value of CHP plants in the electricity market.
 Also, expensive peak production in the heat market can be replaced by heat discharge from the PTES.

 The storage is demonstrated in Høje Taastrup Fjernvarme’s distribution system, but connected to the large VEKS transmission system as part of the integrated District Heating system in Greater Copenhagen.
 This makes it possible for all the CHP plants in the transmission systems of VEKS, CTR and Vestforbrænding to interact with the storage.